 or notes you think should be added to the maps, let me know.
 It's easy

 Getting your own copy

-encourage me to continue to do this.
-The material costs of the CDs, printing
+my expenses & encourage me to continue to do this.
+This hasn't been the most

 About the Updates

 generally update the entire set of maps over the winter, and try to be